Diet and dental health go hand in hand. Here are seven dietary red flags that contribute to poor oral health.

 Xylitol serves many important functions for oral and general health.
 These include the following:

-- Xylitol's antimicrobial properties help prevent tooth decay by inhibiting bacteria, particularly Streptococcus mutans (the oral bacteria that causes cavities) and plaque from sticking to teeth.
+- Antimicrobial properties help prevent tooth decay by inhibiting bacteria, particularly Streptococcus mutans (the oral bacteria that causes cavities) and plaque from sticking to teeth.

-- Regular use of xylitol by mothers reduces the transmission of Streptococcus mutans to children by up to 80 percent during the first two years.
+- Regular use by mothers reduces the transmission of Streptococcus mutans to children by up to 80 percent during the first two years.

-- Xylitol enhances mineral absorption in tooth enamel, increasing its strength.
+- Enhances mineral absorption in tooth enamel, increasing its strength.

 - Consistently using small amounts of xylitol stimulates saliva flow and increases saliva's buffering capacity and protective factors.
 Increased saliva production is especially important for people suffering from dry mouth (xerostomia) due to illness, aging or drug side effects.